This recipe for Butterflied Turkey with Cranberry-Molasses Glaze will Revolutionize your Thanksgiving Experience

-Are you in charge of cooking the Holiday turkey this year?
-If you really want to impress the family and friends around the table, this turkey recipe is a sure hit!
+If you really want to impress family and friends around the Thanksgiving table this year, present them with a Butterflied Turkey with Cranberry-Molasses Glaze for your centerpiece!
 The unique approach of butterflying your bird (or as some say ‘spatchcock’ the bird) presents more surface area for the cranberry molasses glaze to stick to.
 Roasted at a low temperature until fully cooked results in a beautiful, moist interior.
 A blast of heat towards the end sets the glaze and crisps the skin.
-So if you’re ready to depart from the ordinary turkey and serve an extraordinary bird , read on!
+So if you’re ready to depart from the ordinary turkey and serve an extraordinary bird, read on!

 |Can you see the shine in the white meat?
 This turkey is moist!|